kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 Design Details
 ^^^^^^^^^^^^^^

-The localization system takes information from the AR Tag Transform library which is used to observe the AR tag bundle on the hopper and converts it into x y coordinates.
-An AR tag bundle is simple a collection of AR tags.
-Currently three are being used on the hopper.
-The localization system converts the data for use in a ROS messages.
+The localization system takes information from the AR tag transform library which is used to observe the AR tag bundle on the hopper and converts it into x y coordinates.
+An AR tag bundle is a simple collection of AR tags.
+For development three AR tags were used on the hopper.
+The localization system converts the data for use in a ROS message.
 The cameras are switched on and off depending on whether or not they can see the AR tag bundle.
 When first launching, the system briefly turns each camera on until it finds one that can see the AR bundle.
 The camera is then used to get the distance and angle from the AR bundle.
 If the camera loses vision of the AR bundle for a specified